 - Sign up process

-How does this destroy your PPC campaign?
 The goal is results: leads or sales.
 When your leads click (you pay) but do not convert, you will not get the ROI you're looking for.
 This is why many brush off PPC and lead generation as useless or not working.
 They work, you're just don't know how to do it effectively.
 In this case, ignorance is far from bliss.

 Hopefully this post has given you some ideas and tips to take away to improve your current campaign, landing page, and forms.
 I also hope SmartFocus will get their shit together.
 As a marketing platform and (hopefully) experts, they're making amateur mistakes with their landing pages and forms.